exphp-share/seasonize/seasons_everywhere/README.md

 ## No Beast/No Hyper mode

-**This is the recommended way to play.**  To activate this mode, press the Bomb key once on the season menu.
-This mode adjusts the balance of the game to account for having season releases:
+**This is the default setting and recommended way to play.**  This mode adjusts the balance of the game to account for having season releases:

-* **Hypers end immediately:** Hypers end immediately so that they cannot be used defensively.
+* **Hypers end immediately:** Season releases are such a massive defensive tool that you should not need hyper breaks to survive.
 * **Beast tokens are suppressed (others remain):** You can still get extra lives from life tokens.
 However, there are significantly fewer "filler" tokens to help you reach 5 tokens, so be careful!
 * **TH16 scoring strats:** Without hypers, how shall we get PIV?
 Fear not; enabling this mode will cause releases to generate PIV items, just like in TH16!

+To enable Beast Tokens and hypers, press Bomb on the

 ## How?